List Management

 Filter-driven Lists

-Filters are made of criteria.
-A criteria is a distinct thing about a person.
+Filters are composed of criteria.
+Think of each filter as yielding a distinct fact about a constituent.
 What's their age?
 Class year?
 Lifetime donation amount?
 Are they an alum?
 Do they belong to a giving society?
 Depending on what data you make available to us, we support dozens, even hundreds of potential criteria.

 Essentially, we're building a really big venn diagram, and the intersection of all of the circles will represent our List Members.